Board of Supervisors

 New River Community Corrections and Pretrial Services (NRCC&PTS) promotes public safety by reducing recidivism.
 We serve the courts and community by providing efficient, effective, innovative assessment and supervision programs that empower clients to achieve success and improve individual growth.

-The Pulaski County Sewerage Authority ("PCSA") was created to provide sewer service to the Fairlawn community of the County.
+The Fairlawn Sewer Authority ("FSA") was created to provide sewer service to the Fairlawn community of the County.

 The Pulaski County Department of Social Services is one of 121 local agencies located throughout the Commonwealth of Virginia who provide human services and temporary economic assistance to its citizens.